geodynamics/aspect/benchmarks/operator_splitting/doc/operator_splitting.md

 </div>

-Figure&nbsp;[3] shows the convergence behavior in this second set of models:
+Figure [3] shows the convergence behavior in this second set of models:
 If we choose the same resolution as in the previous example (left panel), for large advection time steps $\Delta t_A > 0.1$ the error is dominated by advection, and converges with decreasing advection time step size (blue data